bkpleb/old.github.io/stuff.md

 ## Projects

+**Upcoming:** An automated crypto trading bot and crypto terminal/dashboard.

 [Technically Right Podcast](https://open.spotify.com/show/4hZQIBzJhR5wSNiGpKBcDj) - A podcast I set up for fun at Market Mapper since why not? (>_･ )ｸﾞ

 [Mozilla TCP/ETP Project](https://wiki.mozilla.org/Support/TCP-ETP) - Identify and track site breakage issues caused by TCP/ETP and to collaborate with the product team on resolving them.